Guide to Developing Java Plugins

 Your First Mojo

-When processing the source tree to find mojos, plugin-tools looks for classes with @Mojo Java 5 annotation.
-Any class with this annotation are included in the plugin configuration file.
+At its simplest, a Java mojo consists simply of a single class representing one plugin's goal.
+When processing the source tree to find mojos, plugin-tools looks for classes with the @Mojo annotation.
+Any class with this annotation is included in the plugin configuration file.

 A Simple Mojo